ottogroup/pixaris/README.md

 Pixaris provides several pre-built components to choose from, such as the `GCPDatasetLoader` for accessing data in Google Cloud Storage and the `LocalDatasetLoader` for accessing local evaluation data.
 You can also implement your own custom components to tailor Pixaris to your specific needs.

 ![Overview of Classes for Orchestration](https://raw.githubusercontent.com/ottogroup/pixaris/refs/heads/main/assets/overview.png)

-For example usages, check the [examples](https://github.com/ottogroup/pixaris/tree/main/examples) directory.
-To set up GCP components, such as `GCPDatasetLoader`, we use a configuration file.
-An [example_config.yaml](https://github.com/ottogroup/pixaris/tree/main/examples/example_config.yaml) is provided; just adjust it and save a local version.

 #### Load the examples as a notebook
 If you prefer working with Notebooks, install [jupytext](https://github.com/mwouts/jupytext) and you can convert our py files to ipynb.